jdrumgoole/pymongoimport/docs/index.rst

 Well pymonogodbimport does a few things that mongoimport doesn't do (yet).
 For people with new CSV files there is the ``--genfieldfile`` option which will automatically generate a typed field file for the specified input file.
-Even with a field file pymongodbimport will fall back to the string type if type conversion fails on any input column.
+Even with a field file pymongo_import will fall back to the string type if type conversion fails on any input column.

-Pymongodbimport also has the ability to restart  an upload from the point where is finished.
+pymongo_import also has the ability to restart  an upload from the point where is finished.
 This restart capability is recorded in an ``audit`` collection in the current database.
 An audit record is stored for each upload in progress and each completed upload.
 Thus the audit collection gives you a record of all uploads by filename and date time.

-Finally pymongodbimport is more forgiving of *dirty* data.
+Finally pymongo_import is more forgiving of *dirty* data.
 So if your actual data doesn't match your field type definitions then the type converter will fall back to using a string type.